Otto Herzog: War service and death

-On the outbreak of the Second World War, Herzog volunteered for service with the German army and was assigned to Infanterie Regiment 49 as an Unteroffizier of reserves.
-He was commissioned as a Leutnant of reserves on 1 February 1940 and served as a company commander.
+On the outbreak of the Second World War, Herzog volunteered for service with the German army and was assigned to 49 as an of reserves.
+He was commissioned as a of reserves on 1 February 1940 and served as a company commander.
 He was wounded in action on the western front on 15 May 1940, earning the Iron Cross, 1st and 2nd class.
-He was promoted to Oberleutnant on 1 November 1942 and assigned to the military district in Breslau on 1 July 1943.
+He was promoted to on 1 November 1942 and assigned to the military district in Breslau on 1 July 1943.